nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit n/John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of John Doe to be `91234567` and `johndoe@example.com` respectively.
 *  `edit n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Tagging A Contact : `tag-add` / `tag-delete`

+## Adding Tag(s) to A Contact
+Add tag(s) to an existing person in the address book.

+Format: `tag-add n/NAME t/TAG...`

+* Tags the person at with the specified `NAME`.
+* Existing values will be updated together with the input values.

+Examples:
+*  `tag-add n/John Doe t/Adam and Eve 12 June t/Adam and Steve 16 June` Adds the tags `Adam and Eve 12 June`
+and `Adam and Steve 16 June` to John Doe.
+*  `tag-add n/Betsy Crower t/Wedding at Park Gala` Adds the tag `Wedding at Park Gala` to Betsy Crower.

+## Deleting Tag(s) from A Contact
+Delete tag(s) from an existing person in the address book.

+Format: `tag-delete n/NAME t/TAG...`

+* Deletes tag(s) from the person at with the specified `NAME`.
+* Existing values that match input values will be deleted.

+Examples:
+*  `tag-delete n/John Doe t/Adam and Eve 12 June t/Adam and Steve 16 June` Deletes the tags `Adam and Eve 12 June`
+and `Adam and Steve 16 June` from John Doe.
+*  `tag-delete n/Betsy Crower t/Wedding at Park Gala` Deletes the tag `Wedding at Park Gala` from Betsy Crower.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.